-Includes Non-award Courses in Higher Education, Non-award Courses in Higher Education, Statements of Attainment not
+Includes Non-award Courses in Higher Education, Non-award Courses in Higher Education, Statements of Attainment not Identifiable by Level, Bridging and Enabling Courses not Identifiable by Level and Education, n.e.c.

-Identifiable by Level, Bridging and Enabling Courses not Identifiable by Level and Education, n.e.c.
-CODE 88 No education Applies only when the person reports that they have not completed any level of education whatsoever.
-CODE 99 Not stated/inadequately described This code is not for use on primary collection forms.
+CODE 88 No education

+Applies only when the person reports that they have not completed any level of education whatsoever.

+This code is not for use on primary collection forms.
 It is primarily for use in administrative collections when transferring data from data sets where the item has not been collected.

-Comments: This codeset allows for data on Junior secondary education and Senior secondary education to be collected at the first level of detail along with the other first level detail data in the ASCED.
+This codeset allows for data on Junior secondary education and Senior secondary education to be collected at the first level of detail along with the other first level detail data in the ASCED.
 The ASCED allows for collection of the junior and senior secondary education data at the second level of the classification.
-Source and reference attributes

 Reference documents: Australian Bureau of Statistics 2001.
 Australian Standard Classification of Education (ASCED) 2001.
 Cat. no. 1272.0.
 Canberra: ABS.
-Online reference through: Level of Education Structure - Australian Standard Classification of Education (ASCED)

-Guide for use: The highest level of educational attainment is the highest qualification reported by a person in any field of study, or the highest year of school completed, whichever is the higher.
+Online reference through: Level of Education Structure - Australian Standard Classification of Education (ASCED) Data element attributes Collection and usage attribution ites Guide for use: The highest level of educational attainment is the highest qualification reported by a person in any field of study, or the highest year of school completed, whichever is the higher.
 This value domain allows for mapping of data to data obtained using the Australian Standard Classification of Education (ASCED) 2001 from the Australian Bureau of Statistics.
-There are two exceptions to this: 1.
-Data using this codeset cannot be mapped to the ASCED for codes 06 and 07 unless the data from both is combined.
+There are two exceptions to this:

+1. Data using this codeset cannot be mapped to the ASCED for codes 06 and 07 unless the data from both is combined.
 When combined this data maps to ASCED code 6.

 2. The ASCED does not collect information about a person having no educational qualifications whatsoever.

-Collection methods: The recommended question wording for this metadata item is as follows: 'What is the highest level of education you/the person/(name) has completed?'
+The recommended question wording for this metadata item is as follows:

+'What is the highest level of education you/the person/(name) has completed?'
 (Mark one box only).

 The focus of the item is completed education, so if the person is in Year 11, then the category Junior Secondary Education (Year 10) should be marked as the highest level of education completed.

-Supersedes Person-level of highest educational attainment, code N Community services, Superseded 29/04/2006 Supersedes Level of highest educational attainment, version 2, DE, NCSDD, NCSIMG, Superseded 01/03/2005.pdf (16.39 KB)
+Submitting organisation: Australian Institute of Health and Welfare Relational attributes Related metadata references: Supersedes Person - level of highest educational attainment, code N Community services, Superseded 29/04/2006 Supersedes Level of highest educational attainment, version 2, DE, NCSDD, NCSIMG, Superseded 01/03/2005.pdf (16.4 KB)